 FREQUENTLY ASKED QUESTIONS

 Are you still operating in Portland?
-Yes, we will remain open and in full operation at our current location through at least early 2017.
-We may have an opportunity to extend our facility lease with the Portland Company beyond this date.
+Yes, we remain open and in full operation at our current location.
 Our current railroad right-of-way is on lease from the Maine Department of Transportation through 2023 with an option to renew beyond that date.
 This will allow us to continue train operations in Portland for many years to come.

 Why are you moving?
 We lease our current facility and rail yard from the Portland Company.
 The recent sale and development of this waterfront parcel created an opportunity for Maine Narrow Gauge to pursue ownership of its own land and museum facilities.
 The decision was made to proceed with that goal, affording the organization better management and control of its future.